 Accessibility statement

-The theme on this website appears to be old-school (199x) CSS doing skeuomorphic dot-matrix and other printer type output on different media that you would associate with 198x.
+The theme on this website appears to be old-school CSS doing skeuomorphic dot-matrix and other printer type output.
+It looks like something from 1998 pretending it’s 1980.
 It is visually distinctive.

-If you find the skeuomorphic approach too much, try device “laser” on media “plain”.
+If you find the skeuomorphic approach too much, try theme “daisy” or “laser” on media “plain” for something more considered.

 Reader mode is supported for a cleaner view.